26 Summer Tourist Spots to Avoid -- and Where to Go Instead

 Outstanding restaurants, mansions, stunning beaches, boating, biking, and unique shopping help make Martha's Vineyard a place to see and be seen, drawing countless celebrity visitors that have included presidents Clinton and Obama.
 But with all this fabulousness comes a seasonal surge in population to 115,000 from 15,500, sky-high prices and a whole lot of hassle.
 Wait until fall.

-Cape Breton, about 650 miles north of Portland, Maine, allows a true getaway for lovers of beaches and nature on a 4,000-square-mile island filled with charming inns.
+Cape Breton, about 650 miles northeast of Portland, Maine, allows a true getaway for lovers of beaches and nature on a 4,000-square-mile island filled with charming inns.

 Travel + Leisure describes this overrun beach, part of Jones Beach State Park in Nassau County, as being like Grand Central Station at rush hour.
 It attracts about 5.1 million visitors annually to its attractions, including an outdoor concert arena and a two-mile boardwalk.
 It all sounds lovely ... for October.